How to Grow Garlic

 Our favorite bulbous storage crop: Garlic.
 Garlic is a part of the Allium family which also includes leeks and all types of onions.
 It is an essential ingredient in our kitchens and medicine cabinets - do not underestimate the magic of garlic.
-So if you’re trying your hand at growing it this year (or aspire to grow it soon), read on for everything you need to know!
+So if you’re trying your hand at growing it this year (or aspire to grow it soon), read on for everything you need to know to learn how to grow garlic!

 Growing Garlic from Cloves